Social media is becoming your business’s network. Is your channel on?

 “People expect to find your business on social media and want to hear from you about your business on social media”

 So as you’re reflecting on 2016 and tweaking your 2017 goals be sure to have a network plan.
 Make sure your channel is on and engaging!
-Constant posts that are valuable and relevant to your business, industry, company culture etc. are ways to keep your audience engaged and informed so they can turn to you when they need a product or service you are offering.
+Constant posts that are valuable and relevant to your business, industry, company culture etc. are ways to keep your audience engaged and informed.
+This will make them turn to you when they need a product or service you are offering.

 What else should you tweak in the New Year?
 Check out our past blog for more info